Techtonica/curriculum/projects/recipe-page/phase-2-css-prompt.md

 #### Part 1 - Create a CSS file in the proper directory of your file tree

 1. On your desktop, create a folder called `techtonica-projects`.
-Move your `recipe-page.html` file into `techtonica-projects`.
-If you no longer have it, make it again with the Challenge directions from [Phase 1](./phase-1-html-prompt.md).
+Inside that, create a folder called `recipe-page`.
+Move your `recipe-page.html` file into `techtonica-projects/recipe-page`.
+If you no longer have `recipe-page.html`, make it again with the Challenge directions from [Phase 1](./phase-1-html-prompt.md).
 2. Use  TextEdit or WordPad to make a new file called `styles.css`.
-Make sure it is in the `techtonica-projects` directory right next to `recipe-page.html`.
+Make sure it is in the `techtonica-projects/recipe-page` directory right next to `recipe-page.html`.

 #### Part 2 - Link to your CSS file from within your HTML `<head>` tags